 All contaminated land site investigations are designed by our Engineers to meet the objectives of BS 10175 “Code of Practice for the Investigation of Potentially Contaminated Sites”.
 As well as the technical approach presented in Contaminated Land Report 11 “Model Procedures for the Management of Land Contamination” (Environment Agency) for applying a risk management process when dealing with land affected by contamination.

 A tiered approach is adopted for assessment of the associated risks from contaminated land.

 A preliminary conceptual model and risk assessment is prepared as part of the Phase 1 desk study and includes a site reconnaissance walk over survey.

 Where plausible possible risks are identified, this preliminary risk assessment forms the basis for the design of further contaminated land investigation to support the next level of risk assessment – generic quantitative risk assessment (GQRA).
-Usually, ground investigation and laboratory testing is required to provide sufficient data to characterise the site, and to assess relevant pollutant linkages.
+Usually, ground investigation and laboratory testing is required to provide sufficient data to characterise the site, and to assess relevant pollutant or contaminant linkages.